A variational inference framework for inverse problems: Algorithm derivations

 \subsection{Derivation of Algorithm \ref{alg:MFVBalgo}}

-The optimal approximating densities satisfy (8) of Wand \textit{et al.} (2011).
+The optimal approximating densities satisfy expression \eqref{eq:qkupdate}.
 The full conditional density functions of each hidden node in the directed acyclic graph in Figure \ref{fig:InvProbDAG} allow to derive expressions for the optimal approximating densities.
+First,